hanfak/topics-to-learn/version-control/README.md

       - no pairing takes place thus reviewing code is a must

 - Merging
+  - After merging, from remote and local.
+You will need to fix merge conflict and then rerun the build, before pushing

 - What should go in to version control
   - All app code and dependencies